Phumix/OpenCart-Norwegian-Language/README.md

 1. Copy the files.
 2. Go to the Admin Panel in OpenCart.
 3. Go to System -> Localization -> Languages
-3. Create a new language using the following:
+3. Create a new language using the following options:
 > Language Name: Norsk

 > Code: no